 I’m a Certified Fundraising Executive (CFRE) with over 15 years of experience in nonprofit resource development and communications.
 From designing comprehensive development plans to securing seven-figure gifts and grants, I’ve helped health and social service nonprofits expand resources for programs, annual operating support, capital campaigns, and endowments.

 As a Ph.D.
 Candidate at the Lilly Family School of Philanthropy at Indiana University, I study the political, economic, social, and cultural factors of philanthropy in modern and historical contexts.

-My research interests include message framing strategies used by social movement organizations, influences of social identity on philanthropic behavior, and fundraising practice in rural communities.
+My research interests include message framing strategies used by social movement organizations, influences of social and personal identity on philanthropic behavior, and fundraising practice in rural communities.
 I use a variety of methods including behavioral experiments, semi-structured interviews, content analysis, and surveys.